wr3cckl3ss/system3/README.md

 *FOR THOSE STILL CLUELESS, RE-READ THIS WHOLE PARAGRAPH AND TAKE NOTE OF KEY WORDS, I HAVE USED AND/OR CAPITALIZED.
 THATS YOUR ONLY HINT!*

-SOME MAY EVEN DISCOVER A HIDDEN SECRET, IF YOU WERE TO TAP ON THE ICON FOR FTL (MAIN).

-This secret is not for every DEVICE but MANY older devices and some newer ones have this capability.
-Being that this IS the DEFAULT LAUNCHER on combo firmware, do a quick search and see what comes up when searching.
-Im thinking of the word, YELLOW.

 When your SUCCESSFUL in launching, you will be met with the following screen,

 <div align="center">
 <img src="system3_FTL.jpg" width="55%" />

-Welcome to system3!
-Third time's a charm, courtesy of Samsung and the ASKSManager.

 </div>

 ### Pt.
 2 & 3